krzemienski/awesome-from-stars/README.md

 * [stockmind/gpd-pocket-screen-indicator](https://github.com/stockmind/gpd-pocket-screen-indicator): Screen and touch rotation helper and indicator for GPD Pocket
 * [stockmind/gpd-pocket-ubuntu-respin](https://github.com/stockmind/gpd-pocket-ubuntu-respin): Collection of scripts and tweaks to adapt Ubuntu and Linux Mint ISO images to let them run smooth on GPD Pocket
 * [jibsaramnim/gpd-pocket2-hackintosh](https://github.com/jibsaramnim/gpd-pocket2-hackintosh): Clover configuration and required/related Kexts to run macOS on your GPD Pocket 2.
+* [narenmanoharan/gpt-code-assistant](https://github.com/narenmanoharan/gpt-code-assistant): gpt-code-assistant is an open-source coding assistant leveraging language models to search, retrieve, explore and understand any codebase.
 * [ricklamers/gpt-code-ui](https://github.com/ricklamers/gpt-code-ui): An open source implementation of OpenAI's ChatGPT Code interpreter
 * [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler): Crawl a site to generate knowledge files to create your own custom GPT from a URL
+* [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer): Specify what you want it to build, the AI asks for clarification, and then builds it.
 * [joshpxyne/gpt-migrate](https://github.com/joshpxyne/gpt-migrate): Easily migrate your codebase from one framework or language to another.
 * [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox): An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.
 * [mpoon/gpt-repository-loader](https://github.com/mpoon/gpt-repository-loader): Convert code repos into an LLM prompt-friendly format.
 Mostly built by GPT-4.
+* [RoboCoachTechnologies/GPT-Synthesizer](https://github.com/RoboCoachTechnologies/GPT-Synthesizer): Software design & development with AI
 * [xtekky/gpt4free](https://github.com/xtekky/gpt4free): The official gpt4free repository | various collection of powerful language models
+* [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts): Providing a free OpenAI GPT-4 API !
+This is a replication project for the typescript version of xtekky/gpt4free
 * [AsahiLinux/gpu](https://github.com/AsahiLinux/gpu): Dissecting the M1's GPU for 3D acceleration
 * [NVIDIA/gpu-monitoring-tools](https://github.com/NVIDIA/gpu-monitoring-tools): Tools for monitoring NVIDIA GPUs on Linux
 * [bryansteiner/gpu-passthrough-tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial): None